XNM1/linux-nixos-hyprland-config-dotfiles/README.md

 2. Temporarily install ripgrep and fish using the command: `nix-shell -p ripgrep fish --run fish`.
 You can also use classic bash and grep for the next step without installing fish and ripgrep.
 3. Run the command `rg --hidden FIXME` and change/add lines to match your device, swaps, partitions, peripherals, file systems, etc. in the configuration files.

-   🚨Ensure that you configure USBGuard in the `nixos/usb.nix` file to avoid potential issues.
+   🚨 Ensure that you configure USBGuard in the `nixos/usb.nix` file to avoid potential issues.
 By default, USBGuard blocks all USB devices, which can lead to the disabling of crucial hardware components such as the integrated camera, bluetooth, wifi, etc. To configure USBGuard properly, add your trusted USB devices to the configuration.
 You can obtain a list of all connected devices by using the `lsusb` command from the `usbutils` package.

     Failure to configure USBGuard appropriately may result in the inability to connect any USB devices to your machine.
 If needed, you can also disable USBGuard altogether by setting `services.usbguard.enable` to `false` in the configuration:`services.usbguard.enable = false;`.
 This step ensures that USBGuard is not actively blocking any USB devices.

-   🚨Also important: If you use disk encryption with LUKS and want to use encrypted swap, you need to enable swap on LUKS.
+   🚨 Also important: If you use disk encryption with LUKS and want to use encrypted swap, you need to enable swap on LUKS.
 This is usually auto-generated in `/etc/nixos/configuration.nix` under commented sections titled `# Setup keyfile` and `# Enable swap on luks` if you set it up during the NixOS installation process.
 You can simply copy this snippet to either `nixos/swap.nix`, `nixos/hardware-configuration.nix`, or `nixos/configuration.nix` (Personally, I prefer to copy it to `hardware-configuration.nix`).

    Alternatively, you can set it up manually or use [swap encryption with a random key](https://nixos.wiki/wiki/Swap#Encrypt_swap_with_random_key).

 4. To change the default username and/or hostname, run the command `rg --hidden 'xnm'` to find and fix all instances of the username, and `rg --hidden 'isitreal-laptop'` for the hostname.
-Make sure to change the username to match yours to avoid login issues. 🚨Also, don't forget to change the git settings to yours in `home/.gitconfig` file.
+Make sure to change the username to match yours to avoid login issues. 🚨 Also, don't forget to change the git settings to yours in `home/.gitconfig` file.
 5. Enable `flake` support (more [here](https://nixos.wiki/wiki/Flakes#Enable_flakes_temporarily)) on your current system.
 Don't forget to run `sudo nixos-rebuild switch` after enabling `flake` in your `/etc/configuration.nix`.
 6. Copy all files (with replacements) from the `home` directory to your `$HOME` directory in Linux.
-7. Copy all files (with replacements) EXCEPT `hardware-configuration.nix` from the `nixos` directory to `/etc/nixos/`. 🚨It's recommended NOT to copy and replace `hardware-configuration.nix`; use default generated one, or only copy my `hardware-configuration.nix` if you have already change it for your hardware. 🚨Ensure that `system.stateVersion = "your_version";` is correctly set to the release version of the initial installation of your system in the `configuration.nix` file.
+7. Copy all files (with replacements) EXCEPT `hardware-configuration.nix` from the `nixos` directory to `/etc/nixos/`. 🚨 It's recommended NOT to copy and replace `hardware-configuration.nix`; use default generated one, or only copy my `hardware-configuration.nix` if you have already change it for your hardware. 🚨 Ensure that `system.stateVersion = "your_version";` is correctly set to the release version of the initial installation of your system in the `configuration.nix` file.
 8. Run the command `sudo nixos-rebuild switch --flake /etc/nixos#your-hostname`.
 Replace `your-hostname` with your hostname before running the command; by default, it is set to `isitreal-laptop`.
 After this, you will have a complete system.
 9. For an even more consistent experience across your apps, you can import Catppuccin theme config files into certain programs through their graphical user interfaces.
 This includes: